Deterministic Fault-Tolerant Connectivity Labeling Scheme: Introduction

 \subsection{Roadmap}

 { Following the introduction of necessary notations and definitions, we first explain the high-level idea of our framework in Section~\ref{sec:framework}, including the explanation of the sub-components constituting our scheme.
 Section~\ref{sec:ourApproach} explains the key technical ideas of our de-randomization technique.
 Following the summary of whole structure in Section~\ref{sec:wrapup}, we present a further query optimization technique in Section~\ref{sec:improvement}.
+Section~\ref{sec:details} explains the details of our construction.
+We consider the distributed construction of our labeling schemes in Section~\ref{sec:distconst}.
 Finally, we conclude this paper in Section~\ref{sec:conclusion}, as well as a few promising future research directions. }